Asan, Guam: History

 After the end of the Pacific War, the U.S. Navy Seabees maintained a headquarters at Camp Asan at the point until 1947.
-The residents of Asan who returned to rebuild their homes were moved further away from the coast, creeping up the bottom of the highlands, renamed Nimitz Hill.
+The residents of Asan who returned to rebuild their homes were moved further away from the coast, creeping up to the bottom of the highlands, renamed Nimitz Hill.
 From 1948 to 1967, the area around Asan Point became "Civil Service Camp," a small military facility with housing and amenities such as an outdoor theater, tennis courts, and a fire station.
-In 1968, the number of injured servicemembers arriving from the Vietnam War began to strain the resources of Naval Hospital Guam and Civil Service Camp was converted into Advanced Base Naval Hospital, also known as the Asan Annex.
+In 1968, the number of injured servicemembers arriving from the Vietnam War began to strain the resources of Naval Hospital Guam, and Civil Service Camp was converted into Advanced Base Naval Hospital, also known as the Asan Annex.
 This Asan Annex was used until 1973, only to be converted into an emergency refugee camp for Vietnamese fleeing after the Fall of Saigon in 1975.
 Dubbed Operation New Life, the 110,000 refugees overwhelmed the initial camp at Asan, requiring the construction of a larger camp at Orote Field on Naval Base Guam.

 In 1976, Typhoon Pamela destroyed all the buildings at Asan Point and their wreckage was removed by the U.S. Navy.
 The National Park Service acquired the land from the military in 1978, establishing War in the Pacific National Historical Park.
 In the 1980s, the community of Asan was redeveloped by the Guam Housing and Urban Renewal Authority.
 While the post-war Asan was a village of winding streets with Spanish-style houses, the redevelopment straightened streets, added sidewalks, and rebuilt most homes in concrete.

+Education

+The Guam Department of Education operates non-military public schools.

+In regards to the Department of Defense Education Activity (DoDEA), Asan is in the school transportation zone for McCool Elementary and McCool Middle School, while Guam High School is the island's sole DoDEA high school.